 The legal basis for our use of your personal data:

 Benthyg Penarth holds personal data about you in its capacity as data controller.
+Benthyg Cymru also holds personal data about you in its capacity as a separate data controller.
+Both Benthyg Penarth and Benthyg Cymru process this data according to the terms of their Data Processing Agreement.
 This includes the need to process your data to contact you, to administer any volunteering you do with us; to address and respond to any queries from you; and for statistical and reference purposes.
 Further information about how we use your personal data is provided below.

 The legal basis for our use of your personal data will generally be one or more of the following: